YuChaoGithub/flutter-apnea-app/lib/build_log.md

 * Laid out the Training Screen.

 ## 2018.08.08
-* Completed the layout and navigation of Training Screen, Breath Hold Test Screen, Breath Hold Test History Screen, and Settings Screen.
+* Completed the layouts of all screens.